softwaremill/sttp-openai/README.md

 ## Intro

-sttp-openai uses sttp client to describe requests and responses used in OpenAI, Claude (Anthropic), and OpenAI-compatible endpoints.
+sttp-ai uses sttp client to describe requests and responses used in OpenAI, Claude (Anthropic), and OpenAI-compatible endpoints.

 ## Quickstart